lgtome/rm-node-modules-cli/README.md

 ## Remove node_modules

-This is the CLI which allows to remove unused by days count node_modules.
+This is the CLI that allows removing unused by days count node_modules.

 ## Table of Contents